 These are the costs associated with office equipment such as computers and telephone use or rental, costs related to heating, cooling or lighting, as well as the cost of repairs to your office furniture and fittings.

-Control ventilation and air temperature all year round with this tax-deductible portable air conditioner from Kogan, just $289.00.
-With an auto swing function as well as a 24 hour time and sleep mode, this portable air conditioner is a great addition for your home office.
+Control ventilation and air temperature all year round with this tax-deductible portable air conditioner.
+It's a great addition to any home office.

 What records do I need to keep to make home office expense claims?